Crousus/senty-kafka/README.md

 1. Place a new order via Postman as seen in (Camunda/New Order)

 2. After the order has been processed, proceed to got to the (Stream/*) folder in Postman and try out the requests replacing the videoIds with the videoId of the video you ordered.

+## Additional Information

+If the payment fails actually no information why it failed is propagated to the order status.
+We planned to implement this but due to time constraints we didn't
+But we would add a field to the Order status containing that message and display it in the frontend if we had time.